• About Us

 If you are planning on using a marquee but don’t want to work within the limitations set by a sound limiter, ask your venue they may have rooms inside where you can move your party.

-Filed Under: Advice, Technical Tagged With: noise levels, sound limiters
+Filed Under: Advice, Technical Tagged With: Edinburgh DJ, noise levels, sound limiters

 10 Things you should know to make your wedding a party